joelyoshiya/Payway-User-Points-API/python_solution/README.md

 For example, the route for user with username `yoshi` would be `http://127.0.0.1:8000/users/yoshi`

+A user account can be created by posting user first,last, and username to the `/users/` endpoint.

 Routes are specified as follows:

 - /add : allows JSON transaction data to be added to the user account